 We recently teamed up with our friends from Crankjoy to adopt the highly popular and well known Black Mountain Trail in Pisgah National Forest through the new Adopt-a-Trail program from Pisgah Area Sorba.
-Not only do our trails need funding for larger scale projects, but they also need regular maintenance and care.
+Not only do our trails need funding for larger-scale projects, but they also need regular maintenance and care.
 Before we get too much into that, let's talk some specifics on Pisgah.

 Pisgah National Forest is big...really big.
 It spans over much of Western North Carolina with 500,000 acres and 400+ miles of trails (and that's just singletrack trail open to mountain bikes, by the way).
-Cognative MTB is based out of Hendersonville, NC, located right next to Brevard, NC, which is known as the gateway to some of the best trails in Pisgah.
+Cognative MTB is based out of Hendersonville, NC, located right next to Brevard, NC, which is the gateway to some of the best trails in Pisgah.

 (Ever wonder how those downed trees disappear from the trail?
 Thank one of the many volunteers that keep them clear!)

 In addition to increased traffic on the trails every year, we get a lot of rain.
 The Brevard area ranked the second-highest annual rainfall concentration in the US, coming in behind the Pacific Northwest.
 This part of Appalachia is a temperate rain forest, averaging upwards of 90" of rain per year (Now you know why we have an abundance of amazing waterfalls and why our trails are so steep and rugged).
 In 2018, we had record rainfall with totals reaching 140" in some places.